destructo570/mars-app/README.md

 ## Mars App
 A simple app that lets you browse latest images taken by various Mars rovers thanks to NASA's API

 This app is based on MVVM architexture.
-And I also used architecture components like navigation components, LiveData, ViewModel
+And I also used architecture components like navigation components, LiveData, ViewModel.

 ## How to use the code
 Make sure to create a config.kt file and define a constant API_KEY which will be used to make calls to the NASA API